GilNaldoza/SwineSense-backend/README.md

-# LENS Backend V2
+# SwineSense Backend

-The central server for the Library Entry Management System (LENS).
-This backend handles data persistence, authentication, API requests from the frontend dashboard, and gRPC synchronization with LENS Reader nodes.
+The central server for SwineSense (Pig Management System).
+This backend handles data persistence, authentication, API requests from the frontend dashboard, and gRPC synchronization with SwineSense Edge nodes.

 ## 🏗 Architecture